GoogleChromeLabs/webm-wasm/README.md

 # webm-wasm

 webm-wasm lets you create webm videos in JavaScript via WebAssembly.
-The library consumes raw RGBA buffers (like `ImageData` from a `<canvas>`, for example) and turns them into a webm video with the given framerate and quality.
+The library consumes raw RGBA32 buffers (4 bytes per pixel) and turns them into a webm video with the given framerate and quality.
+This makes it compatible out-of-the-box with [`ImageData`][imagedata] from a `<canvas>`.
 With realtime mode you can also use webm-wasm for streaming webm videos.

 Works in all major browsers (although Safari can’t play webm 🐼).